Personalized Dental Products

 Form

 Our final design incorporated each of the takeaways we discovered with our study models.
-In additional to rounding out the hook for gum comfort, we also rounded out the body shape so that no hard edges would press against the user's face.
+In addition to rounding out the hook for gum comfort, we also rounded out the body shape so that no hard edges would press against the user's face.
 Our final design also featured a small ridge to help with improved finger grip.
 We received excellent feedback.
 A lot of the users hated having to use their finger nails to remove their tight aligners, and they found this design to be fast, easy and comfortable to use.
-Our manufacturing & marketing team also liked having a fairly sizable space to pad print a dentist's logo & contact info.
+Our manufacturing & marketing team also liked having a fairly sizable space to pad print a dentist's logo & contact information.
 Material

 We had several options for the material of this product.
 Our primary objective was to have a medical-grade plastic that was safe for the user to continually put in their mouth.
 The solution for this was simple: we looked to some prominent plastics used in the creation of toothbrushes.
 Some of the options included polypropylene, polyethylene & clear ABS.
 We chose a semi-translucent polypropylene, which was an aesthetic choice but had the added benefit of having a very high melting point.
 Meaning if the tool was left in someone's pocket and went through the laundry, or if someone decided to clean it in their dish washer, the plastic would not warp. |